mgaiduk/flink/pyflink/01_wordcount/Readme.md

 If at any point flink versions and python versions used differ between local env and the cluster, you might get unexplained pickling errors or something even more cryptic.

-Next, download Kafka connector from [this](page) and keep it handy.
+Next, download Kafka connector from [this page](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/connectors/table/downloads/) and keep it handy.
 Unlike jvm-based programs that download dependencies automatically from Maven repository, with python programs, you will have to download the `.jar` yourself and pass it along with the code when running a job.

 ## Where to find information
 The official [flink docs](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/python/datastream_tutorial/) have some information and code examples for pyflink with datastream api - we are using this api in this tutorial.
 Various parts of this doc tell about important aspects, for example, [submitting a job](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/cli/#submitting-pyflink-jobs).